maxrossi/greenlet-scheduler/doc/source/guides/alteringChannelBehaviour.rst

 3. As the :py:func:`scheduler.channel.preference` is for the sender (``1``) execution continues on the sender (``t1``) which then prints ``sendingTasklet Finished`` before completing.
 4. ``t2`` Continues to execute the remaining instructions at ``print("receivingTasklet Received {}".format(c.receive()))``, which prints ``receivingTasklet Received value`` and ``receivingTasklet Finished`` before completing.

-Just like with prefer receiver, :doc:`../pythonApi/tasklet` order has no effect on the output.
-To illustrate, the example below shows the output is consistent when switching the creation of ``t1`` and ``t2``.
+Just like with prefer receiver, :doc:`../pythonApi/tasklet` order in the runnable queue has little effect on the output due to which :doc:`../pythonApi/tasklet` is run first.
+Even if creation of ``t1`` and ``t2`` are switched, the final transfer resolution order is the same.

 .. code-block:: python

-   c = stackless.channel()
+   c = scheduler.channel()

    c.preference = 1